benshimonz/V1/README.md

 If list [1] is not given:

-This filter will limit the assignment combinations to entities [2] - to the _n_ assignment combinations with the minimal / maximal value of _aggop(relprop)_ of the assignments to the relationship on its top.
+M3 limits the assignment combinations to entities [2] - to the _n_ assignment combinations with the minimal / maximal value of _aggop(relprop)_ of the assignments to the relationship on its top.

 If list [1] is given:

-For each assignment combination to entities [1] - This filter will limit the assignment combinations to entities [2] - to the _n_ assignment combinations with the minimal / maximal value of _aggop(relprop)_ of the assignments to the relationship on its top.
+For each assignment combination to entities [1] - M3 limits the assignment combinations to entities [2] - to the _n_ assignment combinations with the minimal / maximal value of _aggop(relprop)_ of the assignments to the relationship on its top.

 _**Q90:** The 4 dragon pairs (A, B) where A froze B for the longest cumulative period_